cfoster/big-thesaurus/README.md

   $term as xs:string) as element(thsr:entry)*;
 ```

-The only difference is that instead of specifying a paths to 1 or more thesaurus XML documents, you specify the directory which holds the split Thesaurus XML files, *without the terminating forward slash*.
+The only difference is that instead of specifying a paths to 1 or more thesaurus XML documents, you must specify the directory which holds the single entry Thesaurus XML documents, *without the terminating forward slash*.

 So for instance: